-Preeti Shridhar is the Deputy Public Affairs Administrator for the City of Renton and reports to the Mayor.
-She oversees intergovernmental relations, working with state and federal elected officials.
-She also manages the city’s public affairs and communications department, is responsible for launching Renton’s nationally recognized inclusion program, and more.
+Preeti Shridhar is the Deputy Director for City of Seattle’s Office of Economic Development.
+Previously, she served as Public Affairs Administrator for the City of Renton.
+She oversaw intergovernmental relations, working with state and federal elected officials.
+She also managed the city’s public affairs and communications department, was responsible for launching Renton’s nationally recognized inclusion program, and more.

 Preeti has 26 years of experience working for the public sector.
 Previously, she was the Communications Director for the Seattle Mayor’s Office of Sustainability and Environment.
 She helped launch Seattle’s nationally recognized environmental programs.